-Suspicious activity could be innocent or criminal, but that is not up to the general public to decide.
+Suspicious activity could be innocent or criminal, but that is not up to the general public to determine.
 If you see something suspicious, call law enforcement and let them decide if it is criminal in nature.
-Some examples of suspicious activities include but are not limited to the following.
+Some examples of suspicious activities may include but are not limited to the following:

 - Specific threats to inflict harm (e.g., a threat to shoot a named individual);

 - Use of any object to attack or intimidate another;

 - You witness someone committing a crime;

 - You need to report an old crime;

-- You see fire or smell smoke;
+- You see fire or smell smoke:

 - You think you observe a drunk driver;

+- Someone is sending concerning or uncomfortable communications;

 - You have knowledge of a chemical spill;

 - Someone is injured or ill.

-7. Timely Warning Notifications
+5. Timely Warning Notifications